 - Should I choose a minor or is a double major the better choice?

 The last question is particularly important.
 Both choices have their pros and cons.
 Getting a double major can put you miles ahead of the competition, but it can be challenging to complete two majors and may result in your grades slipping.
+Double majors are a lot of work.
 Also, you may take longer than the rest of your class to graduate.

-A college minor can be a great way to develop specialized skills that give you an edge after graduation, or even pursue a different field of study that you have interest in.
+The best college minors are a great way to develop specialized skills that give you an edge after graduation or even pursue a different field of study that you have interest in.
 As we said, there are pros and cons, but many students find minors a fulfilling challenge.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!